19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Darkvision.md

 You can see out 30' in total darkness as if it were torch light, but you cannot make out colors.

 ---
-*Upcast: Increase the distance by 30'.*
+*Upcast: Increase your vision distance by 30'.*